 Key points extraction is a common image analysis task where Harris operator fits well.
 The algorithm is robust and is accurate in distinguishing edges and corners.

-Some of its applications are:
+Some common uses of it are:

 - Image classification